 Adults 65 to 79 years of age.

 The Senior Pass Program provides discounted HSR transportation to eligible older adults (65-79 years of age).
 This includes a PRESTO card.
+Senior Annual Passes are also available, and is valid for 12 months starting in the month of purchase if purchased by the 13th day of the month.
 Photo ID is not required, however proof of age must be shown upon drivers' request.
 Photo ID can be purchased at the HSR Customer Service Centre.

 Senior Driver Renewal Program